websitegenii/gutenberg/docs/reference-guides/block-api/block-templates.md

 -   `all` — prevents all operations.
 It is not possible to insert new blocks, move existing blocks, or delete blocks.
 -   `insert` — prevents inserting or removing blocks, but allows moving existing blocks.

-Lock settings can be inherited by InnerBlocks.
-If `templateLock` is not set in an InnerBlocks area, the locking of the parent InnerBlocks area is used.
+Lock settings can be inherited by inner blocks.
+If `templateLock` is not set in an inner blocks area, the locking of the parent inner blocks area is used.
 If the block is a top level block, the locking configuration of the current post type is used.

 ## Individual block locking